carlosedp/lbconfig-operator/Readme.md

     creds: f5-creds       # The name of the Kubernetes Secret created with username and password to the API (mandatory)
     partition: "Common"   # The partition for the F5 Load Balancer to be used (optional, only for F5_BigIP provider)
     validatecerts: no     # Should check the certificates if API uses HTTPS (optional)
-  ports:
-    - 6443                # Port list which the Load Balancer will be forwarding the traffic (mandatory)
-  monitor:
-    path: "/healthz"      # Monitor URL to be configured in the Load Balancer instance
-    port: 6443            # Monitor port to be configured in the Load Balancer instance
-    monitortype: "https"  # Monitor protocol to be configured in the Load Balancer instance
 ```

 For more details, check the API documentation at <https://pkg.go.dev/github.com/carlosedp/lbconfig-operator/api/v1?utm_source=gopls#pkg-types>.